ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     The full path of used Ansible configuration file

 ansible_dependent_role_names
-    The names of the roles currently imported into the current play as dependencies of other plays
+    The names of the roles currently imported into the current play as dependencies of other roles

 ansible_diff_mode
     Boolean that indicates if we are in diff mode or not